matthuisman/frndlytv-for-channels/README.md

 Replace `MY_EMAIL` and `MY_PASSWORD` with your Frndly TV login details

-You can retrieve the playlist and EPG URLS via the status page.
+You can retrieve the playlist URL via the status page.

     http://127.0.0.1:8182